danderson100/sheetsCrawler/README.md

 send requests to everyone on the list.
 This program may encounter problems if you are not at least a third connection from the people in the list.
 So you may want to manually add one or two users before running it.

-WARNING: The program may crash if you have a pending invitation to connect with someone.
+WARNING: The program may crash if you have a pending invitation to connect with someone on the WGU LinkedIn list.

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------